hightail/wilson-api/concepts/routing/routing.md

 }
 ```

-Note the **loggedOutRedirect" options property.
+Note the **loggedOutRedirect** options property.
 Let's assume this property should do exactly what it sounds like it should do-
 redirect a user without a session to the "/login" route.
 This functionality can easily be implemented via IRouteService's
 [**handleRouteChange()**](#handleRouteChange) method.